 ○ Average used price : $80-200

-The HD250 Linear II (with stock pleather pads, in rather decent condition) offers a slight V-shape sound signature.
+The HD250 Linear II (with stock pleather pads, in rather good condition) offers a slight V-shape sound signature.
 Bass is definitely elevated, and surprisingly so considering they are almost 30 years old – most headphones, open or closed, were bass shy or not bassy back then.
-Extension is pretty good, with nice rumble around 35-60hz, but lacks absolute low-end (below 30hz) a good planar can deliver.
+Extension is pretty good, with nice rumble around 40-60hz, but lacks absolute low-end (below 40hz) a good planar can deliver.
+Bass quality however isn’t that good, and sounds very much one-note.

-Midrange is mostly fine, but in direct comparison with HD580 / 600, sounds a bit thin, and I suspect that is caused by a dip in the lower-mids.
+Midrange is mostly fine, but in direct comparison with HD580 / 600, sounds quite thin, and I suspect that is caused by a dip in the lower-mids.
 Bass is a bit boomy and detached from the midrange.
 Male voices lacks some body, while most instruments and female voices are less affected.
 Treble is not edgy but a bit sibilant and piercing around 8-10 khz.
 Less bothersome than a DT770 or DT990, but much more present than a HD600.
-Treble response is otherwise very good – especially its upper-treble extension.
+Treble response is otherwise acceptable.

 The technicalities are quite good for an old closed headphone.
 Presentation and staging are wider than a good bunch of recent closed cans.
 They are okay at detail retrieval, but not quite as detailed as an HD600, especially in the midrange and treble.